johns/cmsi488/homework3/README.md

 - Variable scope is bounded by the function or block it is declared in, but variable is preassigned a nonsensical value before it's declared

 #### e.
 3, -23482937128
+- Variable scope begins at declaration, x is assigned a random value when used in its own declaration

 #### f.
 Error on line 4: x used in its own declaration
 - Variable scope is whole function, but compiler rejects use of identifier in its own declaration